Funded doctoral studentships

 - School of Advanced Study, University of London

-As well as the opportunity to apply for the fully-funded studentships, all of the RCM's doctoral students will benefit from a range of new opportunities.
-The partnership will offer cross-partnership training courses, interdisciplinary collaborations between students across institutions, study abroad grants, and secondments with non-HE industry sector partners, who are:
+Successful doctoral applicants will have the opportunity to apply for the fully-funded studentships.
+The partnership will offer cross-partnership training courses, interdisciplinary collaborations between students across institutions, placements and opportunities for research with six core non-HE industry sector partners, who include:

 - Museum of London